 - All doors have obstacle detection systems so they automatically open and re-close if something is trapped in the door.

 - State-of-the-art air-conditioning to ensure the train interior is comfortable for passengers and crew through the range of Auckland weather conditions.

-- An onboard CCTV camera system will operate continuously in all cars, providing images to the driver from any of the 16 cameras within a train (images will be continuously recorded onboard and will be available for investigation following any incident).
+- An onboard CCTV camera system operates continuously in all cars, providing images to the driver from any of the 16 cameras within a train (images continuously recorded onboard and are available for investigation following any incident).

-- Emergency call points throughout the train, will allow passengers to communicate directly with the train crew in the event of an incident.
+- Emergency call points throughout the train allow passengers to communicate directly with the train crew in the event of an incident.

-- All doors feature obstacle detection so that if something becomes jammed in the door it will open and re-close.
+- All doors have obstacle detection so that if something becomes jammed in the door it will opens and re-closes.

 - 155 tonnes (weight of 3 cars, fully loaded).

 - Power supply: 25kV AC overhead supply.

 - 12 doors (4 per car) with 1.45m open width.

 - Maximum braking rate: 1m/s/s.

 - 57 three-car trains.

 - 155 tonnes (approximate weight of 3 cars, fully loaded).